Virginia Sports Betting is Now Live

 Key Aspects of Legal Sports Betting in Virginia

 It wasn’t exactly an easy road for Virginia to finally end up legalizing sports betting.
-After a number of failed attempts in previous years, Governor Ralph Northam finally helped Virginia get over the hurdle.
+After some failed attempts in previous years, Governor Ralph Northam finally helped Virginia get over the hurdle.
 Once Northam received both bills, he sent them both back to the state legislature with his own recommendations.
 It didn’t take too long for both chambers to agree to Northam’s changes and help push the bills along.
-One of Northam’s biggest changes was adding in a $50,000 background checking fee for sports betting operator’s major employees.
+One of Northam’s biggest changes was adding a $50,000 background checking fee for the sports betting operator’s major employees.
 The Virginia Lottery Board is tasked with determining what exactly qualifies as a major employee.

 Under the new sports betting laws in Virginia, teams that are part of the four major sports leagues (MLB, NBA, NFL, and NHL) and located in Virginia can apply for a sports betting license.
 One of the biggest reasons this was added to the bill was to try and attract the Washington Redskins to relocate to Virginia.
 Another addition that Governor Northam added was to include NASCAR tracks into the bill.
-Lawmakers approved this and now the state’s two major racetracks (Richmond Raceway and Martinsville Speedway) can apply for a sports betting license as well.
+Lawmakers approved this, and now the state’s two major racetracks (Richmond Raceway and Martinsville Speedway) can apply for a sports betting license as well.

 Sports betting revenue will be taxed at 15 percent, which is more on the higher side.
 The good news for Virginia bettors is that mobile sports betting is also legalized.
 This is a big win for Virginia as it has been clear across the country that mobile betting is the preferred betting method from the majority of sports bettors.
 Without online betting, states are hindering revenue.
 With the current Coronavirus situation, it is also important to have mobile betting as it is unknown how long casinos will be closed or limiting the number of people inside.